Table of Contents

 Important Evidence To Support Your Claim

-It is best to leave immediately if evacuation orders are in effect in your area.
+It is advisable to leave promptly if evacuation orders are in effect in your area.
 If time permits and you are still preparing to evacuate, please remember to gather important documents.
 It will also be helpful to have records of your expenses in case you have to relocate.
 These documents and evidence can support your claim after a wildfire:

-- Documentation Of Your Home And Belongings — Before evacuating, take detailed photos or videos of both the interior and exterior of your home.
-Make sure you have a complete inventory of your belongings, including appliances, artwork, jewelry, furniture, and other valuables.
+- Documentation of Your Home and Belongings — Before you evacuate, take detailed photos or videos of both the interior and exterior of your home.
+Check if you have a complete inventory of your belongings, including appliances, artwork, jewelry, furniture, and other valuable items.

-- Important Records And Documents — Keep important documents easily accessible in case you need to evacuate quickly.
-To be safe, you can also keep other copies of these documents in case of emergencies, such as wildfire.
+- Important Records and Documents — Keep important documents easily accessible in case you have to evacuate quickly.
+To be safe, you can also keep other copies of these documents in case of emergencies, such as wildfires.
 These important records and documents include:

 - Passports, birth certificates, or marriage certificates.